 There might be a fire escape . . .
 This would be more realistic than climbing air conditioning units.
 I imagine safer too.

-Ok so as depicted in the game it’s definitely a baseball stadium, mostly a reference to Cellular Stadium, which is what it was called when I first started this project.
-When I returned in November 2016 is "Guaranteed Rate Field" (to cut down confusion I’m going to call it “New Comisky” for the rest of this segment.)
+Ok, so as depicted in the game, it’s definitely a baseball stadium, mostly a reference to Cellular Stadium, which is what it was called when I first started this project.
+When I returned in November 2016, it was "Guaranteed Rate Field" (to cut down confusion, I’m going to call it “New Comisky” for the rest of this segment).
 The only reason I mention Wrigley Field is because “Parker Square” is based on Northside, where Wrigley Field is located and May Stadium's marquee is similar.
-However due to the nearby train station and sports bar it has more similarity to “New Comisky."
+However, due to the nearby train station and sports bar, it has more similarity to “New Comisky."
 The design for May Stadium appears to take inspiration from the Roman pillars of Soldier Field; the home of DA Bears.

 Where do they get the name Halstead?
 Well it’s a major street in Chicago, which has several libraries along it.
 Wherein the “this one had me stumped” comes into effect.
 I’m fully convinced it’s Maine North High School, though if you’re ever in town check out the Harold Washington Library at 400 South State Street.
 It's really impressive with the amount of information inside!
 It's also where I originally thought this hotspot was based on.
 Don't judge me I'm trying my best!